What is a cryptocurrency?

-Just with stock brokerages like Robin Hood or WeBull, there are many things to consider when chosing a cryptocurrency exchange.
+Just as with stock brokerages like Robin Hood or WeBull, there are many things to consider when chosing a cryptocurrency exchange.
 Which payment methods do they support?
 How high are their fees?
 Are they easy to use?
 Are they safe and secure?

 You can find answers to many of these questions in our detailed bitcoin guide.

 Blockchain technology and cryptocurrencies are still very much in their infancy, comparable to the dotcom scene in the late 90s.
 Hundreds of tokens compete for the same markets.